Hand Braiding Element

 Wedding Officiants On The CA Central Coast

 Olive Tree Officiant, Reverend Ric Latendresse.
-As a Wedding Officiant and Celebrant of Olive Tree Officiating for many years, I have performed countless weddings, elopements, and directed rehearsals which ensure that my clients receive the highest level of service.
+As a Wedding Officiant / Minister / Celebrant of Olive Tree Officiating for many years, I have performed countless weddings, elopements, and directed rehearsals which ensure that my clients receive the highest level of service.
 Priding myself on friendliness, joviality, and professionalism, I am confident and capable of rolling with the punches and solving any roadblocks to my client’s ultimate satisfaction.
-Traveling the CA Central Coast and beyond I love performing weddings and attending to the needs of each couple.
+Traveling the CA Central Coast and beyond, I love performing weddings and attending to the needs of each couple.
 Every ceremony is custom written to suit their individualized needs, wishes, and desires of the wedding couple, for a perfect wedding ceremony.
-Featured Photo By, Tim Latendresse Contact Olive Tree Officiating today to book...
+Featured Photo By, Tim Latendresse Contact Olive Tree Officiating to book...

 Read More